vulture0902/khmer_font_to_img/README.md

-#Script to generate image from font
+# Script to generate image from font
+---

+Image magick + Ruby

+# Purpose
+---
 Created for the purpose of generating a large amount of images from khmer font